 Differences between E. faecalis infected samples from E. faecium proved to be less stark than those observed when comparing healthy to infected but we identified several features that could distinguish the two infection types with moderate performance, correctly predicting the outcome in around ~80% of cases in our dataset.
 Distinguishing E. faecalis from E. faecium by host response has the potential to be a clinically important diagnostic, as it could inform the optimal choice of antimicrobial therapy more quickly than the current state of the art and improve patient outcomes as a result.
 However, our data suggests that the ability to distinguish these highly related infections based on systemic host response as observed in plasma is limited to a best case of around 80% accuracy, a degree of predictive power not sufficient to be useful for clinicians who would certainly utilize the slower, but more accurate current methods.

 Even so, interesting differences between E. faecium and E. faecalis bacteremia were uncovered through our approach.
 Most strikingly, consistent reductions in immunoglobulins were observed in E. faecium relative to both E. faecalis and healthy samples.
 Statistical assessment of the extensive clinical metadata collected indicated that this association was unlikely to be driven by any confounding differences such as organ transplant status, offering strong evidence that immunoglobulins are truly reduced in E. faecium bacteremia compared to E. faecalis.
 This raises the question of whether this observation is due to the manipulation of host processes by the pathogen after infection, or whether they predate the infection and instead influence susceptibility.
 The potential for this reduction in immunoglobulins to be a direct consequence of E. faecium infection exists, as there are many reports of important human pathogens reducing immunoglobulins through various mechanisms, including the direct degradation of antibodies as demonstrated to be important virulence strategies in several bacterial species 78,79.
 Alternatively, the reduction we observe in E. faecium bacteremia may be an indication that patients with lower titers of immunoglobulins are particularly susceptible to E. faecium, perhaps highlighting that antibodies are more important for preventing E. faecium bacteremia than they are for E. faecalis.
+Noting that E. faecium is highly prevalent in patients with immunosuppressive diseases, notably solid organ transplant patients, supports this notion (PMID: 21460492).
 More research is necessary to conclusively determine which of these two possibilities explains the difference in immunoglobulins reported between the two cohorts.